 - Add the fries when the oil is ready.
 You can test the oil by dipping part of the fry in the oil.
 If the oil starts to bubble, then the oil is ready.

 - Use a frying spatula.
-When removing the french fries from the oil, a frying spatula helps to drain the fries from the oil prior to placing them on the plate.
+When removing the french fries from the oil, a frying spatula helps drain them before placing them on the plate.

 - Don't mix the french fries frequently while they are frying.
 This tends to cause the fries to break apart.
 I mix my fries once halfway through the frying process.

-- Salt the fries immediately after removed from the oil.
-I like to use Moldon's flake salt.
+- Salt the fries immediately after they are removed from the oil.
+This helps the salt stick to the fries.

 Which Oil is Best for French Fries?

-My general answer is to use whatever oil you normally like to use for frying.
-I've tried 4 different oils and compare them below:
+My general answer is the best oil is the one you normally like for frying.
+I've tried different oils and compared them below:

-- Vegetable Oil / Canola Oil - Both of these oils make similar tasting french fries.
+- Vegetable Oil / Canola Oil - These oils make similar-tasting french fries.
 The french fry is heavier in taste and less crispy.

-- Sunflower Oil - This makes a lighter tasting french fry, kind of like the way Inn-N-Out fries taste.
-The fries are also a little more crispy.
+- Sunflower Oil - This makes a lighter-tasting french fry, like the way Inn-N-Out fries taste.
+Sunflower oil makes crispier fries.

-- Coconut Oil - This is a "healthier-ish" option, however, you need to be careful to not exceed the smoke point of the oil.
-So, you will need to cook the fries on a lower heat and for a longer period.
-These fries have an aftertaste that some people love and some people do not.
-The fries are heavier in taste.
+- Coconut Oil - This is a "healthier-ish" option, however, you need to be careful not to exceed the smoke point of the oil.
+So, you must cook the fries on a lower heat and for a more extended period.
+These fries have an aftertaste that some people love.
+The downside is coconut oil makes soggy fries.

 - Fractionated Coconut Oil - There is no heavy aftertaste like with regular coconut oil.
 These are heavier in taste as well.